Apply for Child Support Services

 How to Apply for Child Support Services

-If you have questions or need assistance at any time during the application process, please contact the Child Support Program.
+If you have questions or need help during the application process, please contact the Child Support Program.

 What Happens After You Apply

-Once you apply for services, the Child Support Program will process your application and contact you if there is any additional information needed to open your child support case.
+Once you apply for services, the Child Support Program will contact you if we need more information.

-You will be notified by mail when your case is opened.
-Once your case is opened, the Child Support Program may need additional information from you to establish or enforce child support or establish paternity.
-When additional information is requested, it is important that you provide the information requested as soon as possible.
-Examples of the information that may be requested include any previous court orders you may have or the child's birth certificate.
-The request for additional information will be mailed to you.
+We will let you know by mail when your case is open.
+Once your case is open, the Child Support Program may need more information from you to set up or enforce child support or paternity.
+When we need more information, it is important that you give us the information as soon as possible.
+We will mail the request for more information to you.
+Examples of information that we may need include previous court orders or the child's birth certificate.

-Once you have an open case, please notify the Child Support Program anytime there are changes to:
+Once you have an open case, please contact the Child Support Program anytime there are changes to: